 AM I THINKING TODAY?

-For others, depending on your Respressed Center, you might want to ask regularly the question, AM I FEELING TODAY? or AM I DOING TODAY?
+For others, depending on your Repressed (under-used) Center, you might want to ask regularly the question, AM I FEELING TODAY? or AM I DOING TODAY?

-As I’ve taken the time to study this pattern of choices (consolation vs desolation, security vs stress) as it has played out in my life, I can now point to times when I’ve truly failed to choose wisely, leaning on my strength alone; but, joyfully, I can also recall the victories when I’ve chosen to the contrary, allowing myself to find that highly creative, relaxed person I know Jesus wants me to be!
+As I’ve taken the time to study this pattern of choices as it has played out in my life, I can now point to times when I’ve truly failed to choose wisely, leaning on my strength alone; but, joyfully, I can also recall the victories when I’ve chosen to the contrary, allowing myself to find that whole-hearted man I know Jesus wants me to be!
 I’ve not arrived, by any means, at this fully-redeemed, mature #2, but I am excited to see how I’m learning more and more to go to Jesus when I’m under stress, learning to lean on His grace alone, yet also finding that He is always encouraging me to take a pro-active stand against my fleshly, un-redeemed nature!
 Dallas Willard states it well when he reminds me that…

 “Grace and effort are not opposed to each other.”